E-kitcher/Computational-Biology/README.md

 ## Documents:

-The PDF document details the results and what machine learning algorithms were used.
+The PDF report details the results and what machine learning algorithms were used.

 The ipynb file contains the code used for analysing the data.